grippy/tempest/README.md

 # Source Trait

-The source trait can be used to define your own libraries for interacting with sources (kakfa, ampq, db, etc).
+The source trait can be used to write your own libraries for interacting with sources (i.e. kakfa, ampq, db, etc).

 # Disclaimers